hasriza/hasriza/README.md

 Some of my work:
 [Portfolio](https://zy-portfolio.vercel.app) - Personal Portfolio using NextJs

-[FletNix](https://fletnix-web.vercel.app/) - FletNix showcasing CRUD in MERN
+[FletNix](https://fletnix-web.vercel.app/) - FletNix showcasing CRUD in MERN [Developed in 3 days for technical round - shows white screen when back-end is loading (free-tier deployment)]

 Cleandesk Support - Only Front-end for Computer view (under development)
 [Cleandesk](https://test.cleandesk.co.in/authentication) - Only Front-end for Computer view